KipJ/KipJ.github.io/README.md

-# kipj.github.io
-Personal Site by Hugo
+# Personal Site

+powered by hugo, with the theme-jane.

+kipj.github.io